- Where can I download the necessary ATELstream software? Download the client and server.

 - What is this “beta-test” period you keep referring to?

-ATELstream launched in “best-test” mode in March 2011.
-The purpose of beta-test mode is to bring the initial design and execution of the main node, clients, and server scripts into contact with real-world applications (and problems), largely as a “toy” to play with.
+ATELstream launched in “best-test” mode.
+The purpose of beta-test mode is to bring the initial design and execution of the main node, clients, and server scripts into contact with real-world applications (and problems).
 We expect during this period that there may be periods of server outage; that the rate of “gibberish” posts will be high and that we and the community will learn a lot about how ATELstream should operate in deployment.
 During this period, we recommend against using ATELstream for any “mission-critical” applications, but we strongly recommend testing its use within your real-world applications.

 - Can I send test messages through ATELstream?
 Yes.
 See the question above regarding “content.”
 We wish to stress that we will make absolutely no constraint on any type of content distributed through ATEL.
 This permits test messages.